awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

 ## Create two stack instances<a name="stack_how_to_create_multiple_stacks-create-stacks"></a>

-Now we'll add the code to instantiate two separate stacks\.
-As before, the lines of code shown in bold are the ones you need to add\.
-Delete the existing `MultistackStack` definition\.
+In our *application file*, we add the code to instantiate two separate stacks\.
+We delete the existing `MultistackStack` definition and define our two stacks\.
+New code is highlight in bold:

 ------
 #### [ TypeScript ]